-(b) General Standards for All Accessory Uses and Structures
+(b) General Standards for All Accessory Uses and Structures 356 a.
+Front Yard

 (1) Comply with Applicable Requirements

 Accessory uses and structures shall comply with all applicable provisions of this Ordinance.
 Except as otherwise provided in this Ordinance, accessory uses and structures shall be treated as a permitted use in the zoning district in which they are located.